About the Webinar

 A range of stakeholders including the library, press, and teaching-focused units at the University of Florida have been involved in promoting and creating open educational resources (OER) over the past decade.
 How have these partners worked together fruitfully, and how have OER initiatives progressed more recently?
 This presentation will focus on concrete ways in which we have tackled three major areas--assessment, professional development, and publication--with an emphasis on building replicable, sustainable workflows.
 We will provide examples of lessons learned and productive failures, as well as solutions and plans for iteratively improving our work to support students and instructors.

-NOTE: NISO members automatically receive sign-on credentials for this event as a member benefit.
-There is no need to register separately.
+NOTE: Members of NISO automatically received sign-on credentials for this event as a member benefit.
+There is no need to register for the recording.
 Check your institutional membership status here.

 For Online Events